logicalclocks/logicalclocks.github.io/docs/user_guides/projects/python/python_install.md

 Under the `Project settings` section you can find the `Python libraries` setting.

+!!! notice "Notice"
+    If your libraries require installing some extra OS-Level packages, refer to the guide custom commands guide on how to install OS-Level packages.

 ### Name and version

 Enter the name and, optionally, the desired version to install.